xrdocs/programmability/_tutorials/pyats-series-adding-and-removing-configuration.md

 Manipulating configuration can be done with pyATS but it might not be the ideal tool for you.
 Here, we use pyATS because we are in a lab and we can't break anything (most important, we don't care if we do).
 Based on your use case, you might consider other tools like Ansible or NSO.
 {: .notice--info}

+# Network Topology

+In today's article, we will use the Segment Routing network topology, based on XRd.
+It's available [on this github repo](https://github.com/ios-xr/xrd-tools/blob/main/samples/xr_compose_topos/segment-routing/docker-compose.xr.yml).

+You can read more on XRDocs about what's XRd and how to use it [here](https://xrdocs.io/virtual-routing/tutorials/).
+{: .notice--info}